 Step 3: GET THE BALL ROLLING WITH DONATIONS FROM YOUR INNER CIRCLE

 A great place to start spreading the word about Climate Cycle is by telling your closest family and friends about your fundraising goal.
 Send out individual personalized emails to your friends and family.
 They will be your allies in your fundraising process, so informing them about Climate Cycle and your journey with the organization as much as possible is very important.
-For a template on a sample email, click here.
+For some sample text to use in a letter or email, see Step 4.
 Old-fashioned phone calls and face-to-face conversations work wonders as well, and it’s a great excuse to catch up!

 The people who are closest to you will give you the boost of confidence (both in a monetary and emotional way) that will help you gain momentum in your fundraising efforts.
 They are also the most likely to contribute larger amounts of money to your goal.
 Even though they may not contribute exactly the amount of money that you ask them too, their donations will probably be more than the average Joe Schmo’s, so don’t be afraid to ask!
 In the end the larger donations that your closest friends and family will set a standard for Joe Schmo to live up to, so it’s a win-win situation for all.
 Even Joe.

 The fundraisers who raise the most money are the ones who really make an effort to tell their stories.
 Explain to your donors what you are raising money for and why it is so important to you.